bubingy/HeadPoseEstimate/README.md

 This is a head pose estimation system based on 3d facial landmarks.
 Please realize it's not the most advanced method in this field.
 Util I created this repository, there have been some end-to-end solutions.

 ## Usage
-1. Download https://www.adrianbulat.com/downloads/python-fan/3DFAN4-7835d9f11d.pth.tar to `model` and rename it as `3DFAN4.pth.tar`.
-2. Download https://www.adrianbulat.com/downloads/python-fan/depth-2a464da4ea.pth.tar to `model` and rename it as `depth.pth.tar`.
-3. Run `python estimate_head_pose.py -i <path of image>`.
+Run `python estimate_head_pose.py -i <path of image>`.
 The webbrowser will be opened to show 3d landmarks.

 ## How does it work
 ### 1. Get the 3d facial landmarks